Charles Pellarin: Fourierism

 After leaving the Saint-Simonian school, Pellarin joined the Fourierists, with whom he had been acquainted for some time.
 He contributed to several Fourierist journals, including La Réforme Industrielle, Le Phalanstère and La Démocratie Pacifique, edited by Victor Considerant.
 After Fourier died in 1837, Pellarin wrote a biography of him, together with an exposition of his social doctrines.
 It was first published in 1843 and went through many editions, being translated into English in 1849.
 It remained the standard biography of Fourier until the 1980s.
 Like most of Fourier's disciples, Pellarin took pains to emphasise the aspects of Fourier's doctrine that sounded reasonable, not his more 'poetic' beliefs.
 He was one of the first historians of the Fourierist school and of early French utopian socialism more generally.
 He also wrote numerous other works on sociological, economic, philosophical and anthropological topics.
 By profession, Pellarin was a naval doctor.
 He travelled widely and wrote about his voyages.
 He was particularly disturbed by encountering slavery in the French colonies and became an advocate for its abolition, not only on French territory but everywhere.
 Unlike some abolitionists, Pellarin called not only for the 'emancipation of blacks' but also for their enfranchisement.
 In his articles he also criticised the brutality of French military discipline and the condition of the industrial proletariat.
 Pellarin's socialism was ethically motivated and linked to his medical commitment to the easing of suffering.
 He also wrote about the social role of medicine.
 Pellarin laid claim to some medical discoveries; e.g., he claimed to be the first to propose an explanation of sea sickness in terms of the variations of blood flow caused by the balance of the seafarer.

 Historical theory

 Pellarin divided history into five great stages: a state of nature he called 'edenism' (after the Garden of Eden), followed by 'savagery', 'patriarchy', 'barbarism' and 'civilisation'.
 Civilisation in turn went through periods of infancy, adolescence and maturity and was now in a state of decline; its latest stage was 'industrial feudalism'.
-Civilisation in turn would give way to socialism, conceived along communitarian lines.
+Civilisation would subsequently give way to socialism, conceived along communitarian lines.